nick-oconnor/minesweeper/README.md

 ### Enumeration

 The solver enumerates every possible solution to the currently known constraints.
-If non-overlapping sets of constrains exist, it enumerates each set separately.
+If non-overlapping sets of constraints exist, it enumerates each set separately.
 For each solution found, it records the number of flagged spaces and the specific spaces which were revealed.